Abandoning your animal

-• Many very good veterinary clinics offer telephone support when you have health concerns.
+• Many very good veterinary clinics offer telephone support when you have concerns about an animals health.

-• Sometimes, just one consultation is all it takes to resolve a health or behavioural issue.
+• Sometimes, one consultation is all that is needed to fix a health or behaviour problem.

 • Plan your move several months in advance to be sure to find an apartment that accepts pets.
 To help you in your research, consult the following site.

-• Write a document expressing your commitment to respect your neighbours (spaying/neutering and proper training of your pet, picking up feces outdoors, etc.)
+• Write a document showing your willingness to respect your neighbours (sterilization and good training of your animal, scoop/poop outside, etc.)

-• Ask a family member to brush your pet frequently.
+• Request a family member to frequently brush the animal.

-• Do not let your pet sleep on your bed or clothes.
+• Prevent your animal from sleeping on your bed or clothing.

 • Get your children and other family members to help out with your pet-related chores.
 It’s also a good for your kids to learn that having a pet comes with certain responsibilities.

-• There are several facilities that can board pets for one or several days.
-It’s a good option when you work long hours.
+• There are many centers which for a fee, board animals for one or several days – a good option if one works long hours.

 • Start by consulting a veterinarian.
 A lack of proper housebreaking may be related to an animal’s need to mark its territory (if it hasn’t been sterilized) or to a urinary problem.
 Spaying and neutering your pet or giving it a simple antibiotic treatment may be the solution.